webyrd/relational-parsing-with-derivatives/README.md

 4. Nada Amin's Clojure version of the regular expression matcher, written in core.logic.

-5. Will Byrd's Super Chobo port of the relational regular expression matcher to Racket.
-This version works, but neets some serious Racketization, especially as all the code is shoved into one giant file.
-Please halp!
+5. Asumu Takikawa and Sam Tobin-Hochstadt's greatly cleaned up version of Will Byrd's Super Chobo port of the relational regular expression matcher to Racket.

 Currently, version 3 should be considered canonical.